SoundRabbit/SR_Data_Manipulator/README.md

 > npm install sr-data-manipulator
 ```

-## What's this

-This packege give you Enum and pipeline-process.

 ## Caution

 This module is beta-version.
 It means that the module probably will be in radical changing.